-Families attending tonight's Christmas tree lighting should follow the lead of Santa Claus who will be dressed for the elements.
+Families attending tonight's lighting should follow the lead of Santa Claus who will be dressed for the elements.

 The National Weather Service is forecasting a daytime high near 38 and an 80 percent chance of snow, although less than a half inch is expected to fall.

-When the crowds begin to arrive for the event around 6 p.m. to see Santa's reindeer who will greet familieson the front lawn of City Hall, there will be light winds and temperatures in the low 30s.
+When the crowds begin to arrive for the event around 6 p.m. to see Santa's reindeer who will greet familieson the front lawn of, there will be light winds and temperatures in the low 30s.

 After visiting with the reindeer, families may want to warm up in city hall before Master of Ceremonies, and Frank Sinatra impressionist Gary Sacco, performs renditions at 6:45 p.m. of "Old Blue Eyes" classic holiday songs.